mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 ------------

 - New algorithm :ref:`D7YIGPositionCalibration <algm-D7YIGPositionCalibration>` to perform wavelength and detector position calibration for the ILL D7 instrument.
+- New algorithm :ref:`IndirectILLReductionDIFF <algm-IndirectILLReductionDIFF>` to reduce Doppler diffraction data for the ILL IN16B instrument.

 Powder Diffraction
 ------------------